In this article we will learn about data loggers, describing them in enough detail that you will:

 Dewesoft DAQ systems offer easy to use data logging and extensive data visualization features.

-Most data loggers offer drivers for programming environments such as DASYLab® and LabVIEW® - software programming suites offered by National Instruments, to name one.
+Most loggers offer drivers for programming environments such as DASYLab® and LabVIEW® - software programming suites offered by National Instruments, to name one.
 Using these tools engineers can create their own software interface to the data logger hardware.
 Some DAQ companies provide similar drivers for these programming tools, although they are more likely to include their own turn-key software applications.

 Data logger with LCD numeric display